tmscarla/spotify-recsys-challenge/run/README.md

 # Run Recommenders Guide

-We setted up two different ways to run the project, the easyest and partial one and the complete one.
+We set up two different ways to replicate our results:

-  1. Only replicate our results using the estimated user rating matrices.
+  1. Only replicate our results using previously computed estimated user rating matrices.

-  2. Rebuild from scratch all the matrices used in the final ensemble and in the clustered approach, using bayesian parameters to ensemble them.
+  2. Rebuild from scratch all the matrices used in the final ensemble and in the clustered approach, and then put them together in an ensemble using hard-coded parameters obtained using a bayesian optmiziator.

-## 1. Run from ensembled matrices
+## 1. Run from pre-computed matrices

-This procedure only replicates our final results. <br/>
 It ensembles a snapshot of the bayesian optimizations with the best parameters of our research.
 You can find the matrices used in the *final_npz_main* and *final_npz_creative* folders.